mnms/docs/docs/install-ltcli.md

 Check cluster state and asign slot...
 Ok
 create cluster complete.
-ec2-user@flashbase:1> cli ping --all alive redis 10/10
+ec2-user@lightningdb:1> cli ping --all alive redis 10/10

-ec2-user@flashbase:1>
+ec2-user@lightningdb:1>
 ```

 From now, you can try ingestion and query in LightningDB with [Zeppelin](try-with-zeppelin.md).
-And for further information about commands of FBCTL, please use [Command Line](command-line-interface.md).
+And for further information about commands of LTCLI, please use [Command Line](command-line-interface.md).

 [^1]: If you type 'enter' without any text, the default value is applied.
 In some cases, the default value will not be provided.